lucianoayres/octask/README.md

 ## Who Is It For? 👥

-Octasks is for anyone whose to-do list is giving them the side-eye:
+Octask is for anyone whose to-do list is giving them the side-eye:

 -   **Project Managers 🗂️**: Keep your team on the same page instead of different planets.
 -   **Entrepreneurs 💡**: Because starting a business is hard enough without vague goals.